matomo-org/developer-documentation/docs/generated/master/Piwik/Db.md

 <a name="segmentedQuery" id="segmentedQuery"></a>
 ### `segmentedQuery()`

-Performs a non-SELECT query on a table one chunk at a time.
+Performs a `UPDATE` or `DELETE` statement on a table one chunk at a time.

+This function will break up a query into several smaller queries by using only a limited number of rows at a time.

+This function should be used when executing a non-query statement will take a long time to finish.
+Using several smaller queries will ensure that the table will not be locked for too long.

 #### Signature